Air Quality Management Areas in Bath and North East Somerset:

 There are 5 Air Quality Management Areas (AQMAs) in Bath and North East Somerset (B&NES) where levels of nitrogen dioxide exceed the national annual average objective of 40 micrograms per cubic metre (µg/m3).
 The AQMA maps and Air Quality Action Plan documents are linked to in the table below:

 |Saltford||2013||Saltford AQMA||Saltford Air Quality Action Plan|

 Bath's Clean Air Plan

-In 2017, the government's own modelling predicted that Bath would be exceeding EU limit values in 2020 and as a result, served a Direction on Bath and North East Somerset Council to undertake a Clean Air Plan to meet the 40 micrograms per cubic metre annual average level by 2021 at the latest.
-The Direction provides a welcome opportunity to lower concentrations of nitrogen dioxide, as development and implementation of the Clean Air Plan is funded by central government.
-Go to this page for more information on the Clean Air Plan.
+In 2017, the Government's own modelling predicted that Bath would be exceeding the EU annual average limit value (40 µg/m3) in 2020 and as a result, a Direction was served on Bath and North East Somerset Council to produce a Clean Air Plan to meet the 40 µg/m3 annual average by 2021 at the latest.
+The Direction provides a welcome opportunity to lower concentrations of nitrogen dioxide, as development and implementation of the Clean Air Plan is funded by Central Government.

 For details of our monitoring go to the Monitoring page.

 B&NES air quality data can be found within our reports.

 Information on the Bath Smoke Control Area is available on the Smoke Control page.